shifs999/Minecraft-ViT/README.md

-## The file below will generate the output:
+## In order to generate the output run:

 ```bash
   python ModelTraining.py